Licensing Guides

 However, Minnesota also allows unlicensed individuals to perform limited electrical work.
 Unlicensed individuals must register with the state and adhere to specific guidelines.
 For example, unlicensed individuals can work only under the supervision of a licensed electrician, and they must report their annual electrical work experience to renew their registration.

-Steps to Get Electrician Certification in Minnesota
+Steps to Get an Electrical License in Minnesota

-1. Gain necessary work experience and classroom training.
+3. Gain necessary work experience and classroom training.

 How to Become an Electrician in Minnesota